thomasWeise/aitoa/book/metaheuristics/randomSampling/README.md

 The only question left for us to answer is how to "create" a point&nbsp;$\sespel$ in the search space.
 We can then apply&nbsp;$\repMap(\sespel)$ and get a candidate solution&nbsp;$\solspel$ whose quality we can assess via&nbsp;$\objf(\solspel)$.
 Let us look at the problem as a black box ([@sec:blackbox]).
-In other words, we do not really know what "makes" a candidate solution good.
+In other words, we do not really know structures and features "make" a candidate solution good.
 Hence, we do not know how to "create" a good solution either.
 Then the best we can do is just create the solutions randomly.